atmcoin/atmcoin.github.io/README.md

 # atmcoin.github.io
-Github pages public web site.
+Github pages public web site for ATMCOIN project.
 This repo is PUBLIC!!!